douglasdotv/account-service/README.md

 ## Introduction

-account-service is a project focused on creating a robust and secure accounting service.
+This is a project focused on creating a robust and secure accounting service.
 The service is designed with a REST API, integrating authentication, authorization, and complex business logic related to accounting practices.

 ## Features